 |Alma Mater:||University of Georgia|

-Roger Kincaid has spent five seasons as the head coach of the Georgia State softball team.
-While leading the program, Kincaid has guided the Panthers to a record of 178-110 (.618), including a 67-39 mark (.632) in conference play.
-Kincaid has posted 30 or more wins in each of his first five seasons, including four with 35 or more wins.
+Roger Kincaid took over as the head coach of the Georgia State softball team 10 games into the 2011 season.
+While leading the program, Kincaid has guided the Panthers to a record of 211-138 (.605), including a 80-49 mark (.620) in conference play.
+Kincaid has posted 30 or more wins in each of his first six seasons, including four with 35 or more wins.

 The Panthers shattered nearly every offensive record in 2015 as GSU finished No. 42 in the RPI standings, best in school history.
 Kincaid saw Ivie Drake receive NFCA All-America honors, five of his student-athletes named NFCA All-Region and seven named All-Sun Belt.
 Drake was also named a finalist for the NFCA Freshman of the Year.

 Georgia State finished with a 30-26 record in 2014, including a 12-9 mark in the Sun Belt.
 The Panthers finished third in the conference standings, overachieving after being picked to finish fifth by the Sun Belt coaches in GSU’s first season in the new conference.
 The 2014 team posted a final RPI of 64, third highest in the Sun Belt which was the fourth most difficult conference in the country.

 Georgia State also picked up two road wins over top-20 ranked teams for the first time program history.
 The Panthers defeated No. 19 South Alabama 2-1 in Mobile, Ala. on April 19 before knocking off No. 13 Georgia 4-2 in Athens, Ga. just three days later.